S. Korean presidential hopeful quits after rape accusation

 The revelation sparked widespread anger, with one online commentator writing: "Shock, fury... no words will describe how we all feel right now."

-A former Ahn supporter was arrested for throwing a baseball bat at his residence on Monday night, breaking a window, according to multiple reports.
+A former Ahn supporter was arrested for throwing a baseball bat at his residence on Monday night and breaking a window, according to multiple reports.

-Ahn was runner-up in the Democratic Party's contest to select a presidential candidate last year, losing to Moon, who went on to win the election in May.
+Womenlink, a major women's rights group, urged Ahn to co-operate with police in any investigation.

-He had been tipped as a front-runner among liberal presidential hopefuls to succeed Moon -- who can only serve one term -- with South Korean conservatives still reeling from the massive corruption scandal that led to the ouster of former president Park Geun-hye.
+"Ahn is a criminal who needs to be investigated for sex crimes," it said in a statement.
+"He should not try to evade (legal) responsibility with a mere apology or a promise to stop political activities."

 A growing number of South Korean women have accused prominent figures of sexual abuse, making headlines in a country that remains deeply conservative despite economic and technological advances.